The Bahamas: Arrival of the English

 The English had expressed an interest in the Bahamas as early as 1629.
 However, it was not until 1648 that the first English settlers arrived on the islands.
 Known as the Eleutherian Adventurers and led by William Sayle, they migrated from Bermuda seeking greater religious freedom.
 These English Puritans established the first permanent European settlement on an island which they named Eleuthera, Greek for free.
 They later settled New Providence, naming it Sayle's Island.
 Life proved harder than envisaged however, and many – including Sayle – chose to return to Bermuda.
 To survive, the remaining settlers salvaged goods from wrecks.

-In 1670, King Charles II granted the islands to the Lords Proprietors of the Carolinas in North America.
+In 1670 King Charles II granted the islands to the Lords Proprietors of the Carolinas in North America.
 They rented the islands from the king with rights of trading, tax, appointing governors, and administering the country from their base on New Providence.
 Piracy and attacks from hostile foreign powers were a constant threat.
-In 1684, Spanish corsair Juan de Alcon raided the capital Charles Town (later renamed Nassau), and in 1703, a joint Franco-Spanish expedition briefly occupied Nassau during the War of the Spanish Succession.
+In 1684 Spanish corsair Juan de Alcon raided the capital Charles Town (later renamed Nassau), and in 1703 a joint Franco-Spanish expedition briefly occupied Nassau during the War of the Spanish Succession.

 18th century

-During proprietary rule, the Bahamas became a haven for pirates, including Blackbeard (circa 1680–1718).
+During proprietary rule the Bahamas became a haven for pirates, including Blackbeard (circa 1680–1718).
 To put an end to the "Pirates' republic" and restore orderly government, Britain made the Bahamas a crown colony in 1718, which they dubbed "the Bahama islands" under the governorship of Woodes Rogers.
-After a difficult struggle, he succeeded in suppressing piracy.
-In 1720, the Spanish attacked Nassau during the War of the Quadruple Alliance.
-In 1729, a local assembly was established giving a degree of self-governance for British settlers.
+After a difficult struggle he succeeded in suppressing piracy.
+In 1720 the Spanish attacked Nassau during the War of the Quadruple Alliance.
+In 1729 a local assembly was established giving a degree of self-governance for British settlers.
 The reforms had been planned by the previous Governor George Phenney and authorised in July 1728.

 During the American War of Independence in the late 18th century, the islands became a target for US naval forces.
 Under the command of Commodore Esek Hopkins, US Marines, the US Navy occupied Nassau in 1776, before being evacuated a few days later.
 In 1782 a Spanish fleet appeared off the coast of Nassau, and the city surrendered without a fight.
-Later, in April 1783, on a visit made by Prince William of the United Kingdom (later to become King William IV) to Luis de Unzaga at his residence in the Captaincy General of Havana, they made prisoner exchange agreements and also dealt with the preliminaries of the Treaty of Paris (1783), in which the recently conquered Bahamas would be exchanged for East Florida, which would still have to conquer the city of St. Augustine, Florida in 1784 by order of Luis de Unzaga; after that, also in 1784, the Bahamas would be declared a British colony.
+Later, in April 1783, on a visit made by Prince William of the United Kingdom (later King William IV) to Luis de Unzaga at his residence in the Captaincy General of Havana, they made prisoner exchange agreements and also dealt with the preliminaries of the Treaty of Paris (1783), in which the recently conquered Bahamas would be exchanged for East Florida, which would still have to conquer the city of St. Augustine, Florida in 1784 by order of Luis de Unzaga; after that, also in 1784, the Bahamas would be declared a British colony.